jessiwu/2019CG_Lab3_105502030/README.md

 the current version is now implemented without the requirements of 1. clipping 2. nobackfaces

 ## Note.
-Plagiarism is NOT allowed!!!
+Plagiarism is NOT allowed.